iAbhishek91/google-cloud/Services/COMPUTE-01-compute_engine.md

 ### Self tenant nodes

-- Since we are paying for the physical server (vCPU and memory) we need to pay extra for VMs on the sole tenant nodes.
+- Since we are paying for the physical server (vCPU and memory) we need NOT pay extra for VMs on the sole tenant nodes.

 ### Persistent Disk